 4 tsp aluminum-free baking powder

 1/4 tsp nutmeg

-In lieu of frosting I whipped 2 cups of organic heavy cream from a local farm (they still use old-fashioned glass bottles!) and 2 tbsp organic sugar.
+I followed her directions for the preparation and baking.
+In lieu of traditional frosting I whipped 2 cups of organic heavy cream from a local farm (they still use old-fashioned glass bottles!) and 2 tbsp organic sugar.